jackaltx/lab_base/readme.md

 ### Prerequisites

-This is an ansibl project
+This is an "ansible only" project.

 * python (2 or 3, but I will keep to
 ```sh